Aerodrome: Water aerodrome

-A water aerodrome or seaplane base is an area of open water used regularly by seaplanes, floatplanes and amphibious aircraft for landing and taking off.
-It may have a terminal building on land and/or a place where the plane can come to shore and dock like a boat to load and unload ((for example, Yellowknife Water Aerodrome).
+A water aerodrome, or seaplane base, is an area of open water used regularly by seaplanes, floatplanes and amphibious aircraft for landing and taking off.
+It may have a terminal building on land and/or a place where the plane can come to shore and dock like a boat to load and unload (for example, Yellowknife Water Aerodrome).
 Some are co-located with a land based airport and are certified airports in their own right.
 These include Vancouver International Water Airport and Vancouver International Airport.
 Others, such as Vancouver Harbour Flight Centre have their own control tower, Vancouver Harbour Control Tower.

+Initially following the invention of the seaplane, traditional boat docks were typically used as there was little need for purpose-built facilities.
+This would later change, however, as commercial seaplane operations proved financially viable, leading many companies, most notably Pan American Airways, to push for the construction of seaplane bases that were optimised for such use.
+These new seaplane bases often featured terminal buildings for passengers and cargo, concrete ramps for amphibious aircraft, and floating docks that connected to land.
+Seaplane bases would end up becoming very heavily utilised for commercial air traffic for a number of years, but they eventually fell out of favour as land based aircraft rose in prominence.
+Advances in aircraft technology following World War II resulted in the development of land based aircraft that were capable of travelling greater distances, thus relegating seaplane bases to secondary use by about the 1950s.
+Although their commercial use has generally fallen out of the mainstream, many seaplane bases in remote areas still have commercial service as a means of providing easier access.
+Other bases still exist for general aviation use as well.

 By country

 Canada

 The Canadian Aeronautical Information Manual says "...for the most part, all of Canada can be an aerodrome", however, there are also "registered aerodromes" and "certified airports".
 To become a registered aerodrome, the operator must maintain certain standards and keep the Minister of Transport informed of any changes.
 To be certified as an airport the aerodrome, which usually supports commercial operations, must meet safety standards.
 Nav Canada, the private company responsible for air traffic control services in Canada, publishes the Canada Flight Supplement, a directory of all registered Canadian land aerodromes, as well as the Canada Water Aerodrome Supplement (CWAS).